jkblume/family-dashboard/README.md

 ## Usage

-1. Run `docker-compose up -d` to start all services
+1. Run `docker-compose up -d` to start all services (except frontend)
+1. Start dashboard frontend with `npm run serve`
 1. Change directory to imageprocessing.
 Start the face processing script: `python face_detect_cam.py`.
-1. Navigate to http://localhost:1024 into your browser to see incoming detected face events.
+1. Navigate to http://localhost:1024 into your browser to open the dashboard.

 ## 💻 Planned Features?